Frequently Asked Questions

 What standards do you use to assess student progress?

 We use a holistic approach to gauge student progress and overall development.
 Our primary goal is to provide a peaceful and engaging learning environment in which students work towards meeting personalized goals and standards.
+Students who take our core classes for high school credit are assessed on participation, mastery of the subject, objective quizzes, and tests.
+These classes will be recorded on each student’s high school transcript.
 Standardized testing is offered for those who wish to participate.

 What makes Valley Leadership Academy different from other schools and homeschool communities?